devustine/COS101/fullnotes/06_software-types.md

 # Introduction to Software Types and Computer Types

-## Session Overview
-Welcome to our third session on introduction to software types and types of computers.
-In this session, we will be looking at the different types of software, providing examples of each type, and identifying the differences between desktops, laptops, and mobile devices.

 ## What is Software?
 Software is a collection of instructions that tells a computer or electronic device what to do.
 All applications on our devices - mobile phones, TVs, cameras, and recording devices - contain software that provides instructions to carry out specific tasks.